ENvironmentSet/ts-transfromer-typerep/README.md

 ### Function `typeRep<typeToPullDown>(): TypeRep`

 `typeRep` is a function for pulling type level information into value level.
-It returns value-level representation of given type.
+It returns value-level representation of a given type.

 ```typescript
 typeRep<10>();